scionproto/scion/doc/manuals/router.rst

       The batch size used by the receiver and forwarder to read or write from / to the network socket.

+   .. option:: router.bfd_disabled = <bool> (Default: false)

+      Whether the :term:`BFD` feature is disabled globally.
+If disabled, the router unconditionally considers any connection alive.

+      Applies to BFD sessions to all neighboring routers, including sibling routers (other routers in the same AS).
+      If enabled globally, :term:`BFD` can be disabled for specific inter-AS BFD sessions with :option:`bfd.disable <topology-json disable>` in an interface entry in the ``topology.json`` configuration.

 .. _router-conf-topo: